X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Conclusion

 \section{Conclusion}

 This paper introduced \tool, a measurement-oriented framework for quantifying the structural reasoning capabilities of LLMs using formalized and calibrated probes.
-Our results demonstrate that structurally controlled evaluation reveals distinctions between models that remain invisible under standard aggregate metrics.
-By systematically varying compositional depth, constraint interaction, and solution-space organization, \tool enables precise localization of brittle reasoning operations and structurally interpretable failure modes.
-Looking forward, structure-aware analysis opens several directions for future work.
+Looking forward, \tool opens several directions for future work.
 On the modeling side, calibrated structural measurements can guide the design of training and the targeted improvement of fragile reasoning components.
-On the evaluation side, formally verified probes provide a principled foundation for stress-testing reasoning systems in safety-critical and out-of-distribution settings.
-More broadly, we advocate for a shift from surface-level accuracy benchmarks toward evaluation protocols grounded in explicit structural variation and formal verification.
+On the evaluation side, formally verified probes provide a formalized foundation for testing reasoning LLMs in safety-critical settings.

+\begin{acks} This study was supported by the Ministry of Education, Singapore under its Academic Research Fund Tier 3 (MOET32020-0004) and the Cyber Security Agency under its National Cybersecurity R\&D Programme (NCRP25-P04-TAICeN). \end{acks}